KatherineMichel/tech-and-funding-toolkit/research-and-design-sprints/venture-evaluation.md

 # Venture Analysis

+Breaking Down A Typical VC/Startup Diligence Process

+First meeting
+* Founders/Team
+* Business
+* Go to market
+* The angle

+After the first meeting
+* Market Size Validation
+* Pitch-it-myself test
+* Six degrees of separation

+Second and third meetings
+* Pipeline: How many customers/users?
+How often are they using it?
+What are CAQ, LTV and churn metrics?
+How do those compare with industry benchmarks?
+* Product roadmap
+* Financing plan
+* Industry

+Additional meetings/Full partner meeting
+* Key issues analysis

+After the term sheet is signed, the lawyers step in.
+* Legal diligence

 ## [Toolkit for Evaluating a New Venture](https://medium.com/@seikatsu/toolkit-for-evaluating-a-new-venture-c6ee623a4bca)

 People (founders, employees, other providers of resources to the venture):